Winegrowing

 History and heritage

-Regulations and designations
+Regulations and appellations

-Markets and outlets
+Market and outlets

-Wine tourism and heritage enhancement
+Wine tourism and heritage development

-Tips for choosing the best wine-growing region
+Tips for choosing the best wine region

-2. Evaluate your budget: Estate prices vary considerably from one region to another.
-Make sure your investment is within your means.
+2. Assess your budget: Estate prices vary considerably from one region to another — from €9,205/ha in DVF median for the South-West to €1,000,000/ha for Champagne.
+Make sure your investment matches your means.

-5. Consult the experts: Don't hesitate to call on professionals in the sector to guide you in your choice.
+5. Consult experts: Don't hesitate to call on professionals in the sector to guide you in your choice.

 In conclusion

-Choosing a wine region to buy an estate depends on many factors.
-Whether you are attracted by the prestige of Bordeaux, the elegance of Burgundy, or the potential of emerging regions, France offers an incomparable diversity of terroirs and wine styles.
-The key is to define your objectives clearly and immerse yourself in the spirit of the region you've chosen to make your wine project a success.
-France's rich wine-growing heritage, shaped by centuries of tradition and innovation, offers you a unique opportunity to become an integral part of this beautiful history of wine.
+Choosing a wine region for purchasing an estate depends on many factors.
+Whether you are drawn to the prestige of Bordeaux, the elegance of Burgundy, or the potential of emerging regions, France offers an incomparable diversity of terroirs and wine styles.
+The 2025 DVF data confirm that the price range is considerable: from €9,205/ha in median for the South-West to €1,000,000/ha for Champagne.
+The key is to clearly define your objectives, study the local land market and immerse yourself in the spirit of your chosen region to make your wine project a success.

-Read more
+Learn more